JoostWG/jolpica-f1-api/README.md

 > # Disclaimer
 >
 > Despite the versioning, this package is still in development and anything could change at any point with or without proper versioning.
 Major changes may be made without a major semver increment.
 There are no guarantees this package will be consistent and stable as long as this disclaimer is present.
+>
+> At some point in the future I will rename this repo to `jolpica-f1-api-development` or something similar.
+Then I will create a fresh repo with the name `jolpica-f1-api` or something like that and copy only the contents of this repo.
+Not the commit history.
+Starting at version 1.0.0.

 ## Installation